 Included in the efforts of the advanced concepts initiative was possible research into the development of new, low-yield nuclear weapons.
 Congress had prohibited such research in the FY1994 Defense Authorization Act.
-In its FY2004 budget, the
+In its FY2004 budget, the Bush Administration requested that Congress repeal the ban and appropriate \$6 million for research on low yield nuclear weapons.
+After a lengthy and contentious debate, Congress approved the Administration's request, although the Defense

-116 Pincus, Walter.
+&lt;sup>115 Pincus, Walter.
 Nuclear Plans Go Beyond Cuts.
 Washington Post.
-February 19, 2002.
+Feb.
+19, 2002.

-117 Faking Nuclear Restraint: The Bush Administration's Secret Plan for Strengthening U.S. Nuclear Forces.
+&lt;sup>116 Faking Nuclear Restraint: The Bush Administration's Secret Plan for Strengthening U.S. Nuclear Forces.
 Natural Resources Defense Council.
-February 13, 2002.
+Feb.
+13, 2002.

-118 U.S. Senate Committee on Armed Services.
+&lt;sup>117 U.S. Senate Committee on Armed Services.
 Statement of John A. Gordon, Undersecretary of Energy for Nuclear Security and Administrator, National Nuclear Security Administration.
-February 14, 2002.
+Feb.
+14, 2002.